 Colonization with GBS

 Hematogenous and transplacental dissemination of maternal infection occurs in the transmission of certain viral (eg, rubella Congenital Rubella Congenital rubella is a viral infection acquired from the mother during pregnancy.
 Signs are multiple congenital anomalies that can result in fetal death.
 Diagnosis is by serology and viral... read more , cytomegalovirus Congenital and Perinatal Cytomegalovirus Infection (CMV) Cytomegalovirus infection may be acquired prenatally or perinatally and is the most common congenital viral infection.
 Signs at birth, if present, are intrauterine growth restriction, prematurity... read more ), protozoal (eg, Toxoplasma gondii Toxoplasmosis Toxoplasmosis is infection with Toxoplasma gondii.
 Symptoms range from none to benign lymphadenopathy, a mononucleosis-like illness, to life-threatening central nervous system (CNS) disease... read more ), and treponemal (eg, Treponema pallidum Congenital Syphilis Congenital syphilis is a multisystem infection caused by Treponema pallidum and transmitted to the fetus via the placenta.
-Early signs are characteristic skin lesions, lymphadenopathy, hepatosplenomegaly... read more ) pathogens.
+Early signs are characteristic skin lesions, lymphadenopathy... read more ) pathogens.
 A few bacterial pathogens (eg, L. monocytogenes Listeriosis Listeriosis is bacteremia, meningitis, cerebritis, dermatitis, an oculoglandular syndrome, intrauterine and neonatal infections, or rarely endocarditis caused by Listeria species.
-Symptoms vary... read more , Mycobacterium tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more ) may reach the fetus transplacentally, but most are acquired by the ascending route in utero or as the fetus passes through the colonized birth canal.
+Symptoms... read more , Mycobacterium tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more ) may reach the fetus transplacentally, but most are acquired by the ascending route in utero or as the fetus passes through the colonized birth canal.

 Though the intensity of maternal colonization is directly related to risk of invasive disease in the neonate, many mothers with low-density colonization give birth to infants with high-density colonization who are therefore at risk.
 Amniotic fluid contaminated with meconium or vernix caseosa promotes growth of group B streptococcus and E. coli.
 Hence, the few organisms in the vaginal vault are able to proliferate rapidly after PROM, possibly contributing to this paradox.
 Organisms usually reach the bloodstream by fetal aspiration or swallowing of contaminated amniotic fluid, leading to bacteremia.